Course Location & Time

 Material pertaining to this course will be communicated through the course website. https://earthdatascience.org.
 Students are expected to check this website daily for assignment and content updates.

 Attendance is encouraged for all class sessions.
-We have found that students who attend class often do better than those who don’t.
+I have found that students who attend class often do better than those who don’t.
 However, with that said the entire course is available in an online format and you will be able to participate in many activities remotely using the Piazza forum.

 Course participation will be evaluated as a part of this course.
 Your course participation grade is calculated using a combination of